JRodeghi/CS493-Latex-Automata-Generator/README.md

 # CS493-Latex-Automata-Generator
-Project to allow you to make a latex graph using he tikz automata library
+Project to allow you to make a latex graph using the tikz automata library